Skip to main content

 Prosecutors will contact the bereaved to explain their role in the case and offer an initial meeting, where appropriate.
 This will usually take place at a CPS office.

 The prosecutor will explain the respective roles of the investigator and the prosecutor, the offences that are under consideration (for example murder or gross negligence manslaughter) and what has to be proved for each offence.
-The prosecutor will also explain that they might not be able to discuss the details of the evidence as it is so far known because this may affect any future trial.
+The prosecutor will also explain that they might not be able to discuss the details of the available evidence because this may affect any future trial.
 Whether or not they can discuss the evidence will depend on the circumstances of the case.
 The prosecutor will also give the bereaved copies of leaflets that explain how decisions are reached under the Code and the process for dealing with deaths in custody.

 Because of their importance, complexity and reliance on expert evidence these investigations can be very lengthy.
 As a result, there may be quite a long time (months rather than weeks) between the meeting with a bereaved family and the decision whether or not to prosecute an individual or organisation.